Search Knowledge Base by Keyword

 2. The edit function is only available to users in the Administrator security group

-3. You will be redirected to the Report Builder page for a Classic Report and the SQL Query Report Builder page for a SQL Query
+3. You will be redirected to the Report Builder for a Classic Report and the SQL Query Report Builder for a SQL Query

 Edit Classic Report